ramnauth/ramnauth.github.io/_posts/CS 101 2018/2018-11-27-artificial-intelligence.md

 - **learning**, famously known as the field of **Machine Learning** (ML) where machines try to improve their performance at a certain task (e.g., playing chess)

 ## Approaches
-Trying to capture human intelligence is very ambitious.
+Trying to capture human intelligence is a very ambitious task.
 But there are several popular ways of approaching the problem:
 - **cybernetics** is an approach that tries to connect neurobiology and information theory to build machines that used electronic networks similar to our biology.
 This approach was largely abandoned by 1960, but [Grey Walter's turtles](https://en.wikipedia.org/wiki/Turtle_(robot)) and [John Hopkins Beast](https://en.wikipedia.org/wiki/Johns_Hopkins_Beast) were contributors for its revival in the 1980s.
 - **symbolic** AI is based on high-level "symbolic" (aka human-readable) representations of problems.
 This approach took the baton from cybernetics and continued the research with a slightly different perspective:
 	- **cognitive simulation** is the study of simulating human problem-solving skills and techniques